 And how Organic Practices can help

-We come from the soil.
+soil health matters because we come from the soil.

 “Matter can not be created or destroyed, only changed from one form to another”